castorini/pygaggle/docs/experiments-msmarco-passage.md

 You should see the same result.

-If you were able to replicate any of these results, please submit a PR adding to the replication log!
+If you were able to replicate these results, please submit a PR adding to the replication log!

 ## Replication Log